Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 For optimization problems whose objective function values may lie anywhere on the real line, finding the exact solution is too strict of a criterion for success.
 In this case, we instead report the overlap with $\epsilon$-optimal states, measured by the projector

 Table \ref{tab:problems} summarizes the problems that we simulate in our numerical experiments, and some features that are relevant for Q-CHOP.
-All simulations were performed by numerically integrating equations of motion using the \texttt{DOP853} method of \texttt{scipy.integrate.solve\_ivp}, with both absolute and relative error tolerances set to $10^{-8}$ \cite{virtanen2020scipy}.
+All simulations were performed by numerically integrating equations of motion using the \texttt{DOP853} method of \texttt{scipy.integrate.solve\_ivp}, with both absolute and relative error tolerances of $10^{-8}$ \cite{virtanen2020scipy}.